Bahasa Indonesia Phrases

 Indonesia is a beautiful country full of natural and man-made wonders.
 It has ancient temples, beautiful beaches, hundreds of volcanoes, endangered wildlife, and abundant natural resources.
 Get the most from your trip with the right Indonesian words.

-In addition to these large islands, Indonesia controls all of Sumatra, which is the sixth-largest island in the world.
-Meanwhile, Sulawesi and Java rank as the 11th and 13th largest islands on the planet.
-Java is the most populous of the Indonesian island—more than 60 percent of all Indonesians live here—and it is the most populated island in the world.
-Java,is home to the capital city of Jakarta, where about 25 million people live.
+More than 60 percent of all Indonesians live on Java.
+It is the most populated island in the world.
+Java is home to the capital city of Jakarta, where about 25 million people live.
 Despite the population density on Java, hundreds of other islands in the country are uninhabited.

 The real beauty of Indonesia is found in the eyes and smiles of its people.
 Taking the time to learn some simple Indonesian words and phrases will help you unveil more of this country’s wonderful treasures.
 Most Indonesians are happy, friendly, and curious people.
 They often will speak to you as you cross paths.
 They typically will ask where you are from and where you are going.
 When you have the opportunity, try to converse with locals.
 It can be educational, informative, and rewarding.
 Most Indonesian people know at least a few English words and are eager to learn more.
 Many Indonesians are very articulate in English, especially those involved in tourism, retail, and international business.